2023 Solar Incentives Guide for North Versailles, PA - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.
+When people think of solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

-Your local North Versailles solar panel installer can give you more information about the ITC and how it may apply to your situation.
+Speaking with your local North Versailles solar panel installer is the best way to understand how the ITC may apply to your situation.

 State & Local Solar Incentives